DavisPL/latex-template/README.md

 - You can also `make arxiv` to create a ready-to-upload `.zip` file for arXiv (via [arxiv_latex_cleaner](https://github.com/google-research/arxiv-latex-cleaner)).

+- When pdflatex fails, `make` should exit gracefully and inform you of the error (if not, it's a bug)!

 ## Requirements

 This repository has been tested on Mac and Linux.